repetere/modelscript/docs/api.md

 <a name="DataSet.reverseColumnMatrix"></a>

 ### DataSet.reverseColumnMatrix(options) ⇒ <code>Array.&lt;Object&gt;</code>
-returns an array of objects by applying labels to matrix columns
+returns an array of objects by applying labels to matrix of columns

 **Kind**: static method of [<code>DataSet</code>](#DataSet)
 **Returns**: <code>Array.&lt;Object&gt;</code> - an array of objects with properties derived from options.labels